Zig-zag/DirectX11_Examples/README.md

 # DirectX11_Examples
-Introduction to 3D Game Programming with DirectX 11 -> Build Windows 10(Windows Kits)
+This project has ported a book example of DirectX 11 with Introduction to 3D Game Programming to run on Windows 10.

-Visual Studio 2015 need.
+I worked on Windows 10 (Windows Kits), Visual Studio 2015, and confirmed the behavior in 2017.

-Windows 8, 10 need.
+It will probably work on Windows 8 as well.